 When they arrived at the 20-year-old respondent, they saw that his phone was in his pocket.
 They asked him to hand it over, which he did, and took out the battery.
 Then, they also wanted him to hand over his Monster energy drink.
 But when he gave his drink to the officer, a drop spilled on the officer’s uniform.
 Immediately, the officers began to beat him with batons and kick him.

-Then, they also beat other individuals, using batons and an electric taser.
+Then, they also beat other individuals: the respondent states they used batons and an electric taser.

 “It was a lot of fight, black stick, electronic stick, everybody sticks.”

-The 20-year-old respondent precises, that everyone was silent.
+The 20-year-old respondent states that everyone was silent.

 “All people no speak.
 Speak?
 Fight!”